jundalisay/superb/content/en/social/economics/fallacies/simple-says-law.md

-<sup>4</sup> If a businessman says "I want money for my woollens, not other products," it would be easy to convince him that his customers must first sell their own products for money, to buy his woollens.
+{{< s v="4" >}} If a businessman says "I want money for my woollens, not other products," it would be easy to convince him that his customers must first sell their own products for money, to buy his woollens.

 He will be told "That farmer will buy your woollens if he can sell his crops.
 You say you only want money.
 I say you want other commodities, not money.
 Why do you you want the money?
 Is it not to buy things for your trade?